What is the difference between Medicare and ALTCS in Arizona?

 Medicare covers the costs of short-term care, such as those associated with helping individuals recover from illness and injury.
 This is a powerful resource indeed, but it does nothing to cover the costs of long-term health care.

 ALTCS, on the other hand, is designed specifically to cover long-term health care costs.
 As such, many individuals use ALTCS in conjunction with their Medicare benefits to receive the most coverage possible.
-An Arizona Elder Law lawyer can help those who apply for Arizona Medicaid to coordinate their benefits appropriately.
+An Elder Law attorney can help those who apply for Arizona Medicaid to coordinate their benefits appropriately.

 Is ALTCS only for those who need care in a Arizona skilled nursing facility?